stefanwalther/qrs-mime/README.md

 After installation of _qrs-mime_ using [npm](https://npmjs.com) open the [node.js](https://nodejs.org) command line and run _qrs-mime_ using one of the following options:

-**Run the tool directly on Qlik Sense server**

-By doing so the locally already available certificates will be used for authentication.
+**Run the tool directly on Qlik Sense server** - By doing so the locally already available certificates will be used for authentication.

-**Run the tool on a different machine against a Qlik Sense server**

-If this is the case, you need to set up proper authentication between your machine and the server where the Qlik Sense Repository Services (QRS) is running on.
+**Run the tool on a different machine against a Qlik Sense server** - If this is the case, you need to set up proper authentication between your machine and the server where the Qlik Sense Repository Services (QRS) is running on.

 ### Running qrs-mime directly on Qlik Sense server

 First find out the qualified name you have used during the installation.
 The easiest way to achieve this is to open the "Qlik Management Console" on your server, then you'll see the qualified name in the Url:

-E.g.
+For example:

 [![](docs/images/qrs-mime-qualified-name.png)](#installation)